Claude Bloodgood

 Claude Frizzell Bloodgood III (alias: Klaus Frizzel Bluttgutt III; July 14, 1937 – August 4, 2001) was a controversial American chess player.
 As a young man, he got into trouble with the law and was arrested several times.
 He was sentenced to death in 1970 after having been convicted of murdering his mother, although this sentence was later commuted to life in prison.
 While in prison, he remained a very active chess player, playing a large number of correspondence games and rated games with other inmates.
-Over time, he achieved a very high ranking in the United States Chess Federation (USCF) by playing in a closed pool, which was due to rating manipulation.
+Over time, he achieved a very high ranking in the United States Chess Federation (USCF) by playing in a closed pool, which allowed rating manipulation.
 He died in prison in 2001.

 Early life

-Bloodgood was born in Norfolk, Virginia to Claude Frizzell Bloodgood Jr. and Margaret B. Howell.
+Bloodgood was born in Norfolk, Virginia, to Claude Frizzell Bloodgood Jr. and Margaret B. Howell.

 Early chess career

 In 1955, Bloodgood played a number of chess games against actor Humphrey Bogart, who was a good amateur player.

 Bloodgood was an active chess organizer in Hampton Roads, Virginia in the late 1950s.
 He was the rating statistician for the Virginia State Chess Federation, where he rated himself at an Elo rating of 1956.